 Table 39.
+2019 GEMS Evaluation Findings

+Priority #1:

-2019 GEMS Evaluation Findings Priority #1: Broaden, deepen, and diversify the e pool of STEM talent in support of our Defense Industry Base GEMS continues to receive applications from more students than it can accommodate and served fewer students than in 2018.
+Broaden, deepen, and diversify the pool of STEM talent in support of our Defense Industry Base

+GEMS continues to receive applications from more students than it can accommodate and served fewer students than in 2018.

 A total of 5,296 student applications were submitted to GEMS sites in 2019, a 4% decrease compared to the 5,500 applications received in 2018 and a 12% increase as compared to 2017 when 4,653 applications were submitted.

 In 2019, GEMS enrolled 2,985 students at 14 sites.
 This number represents a 12% decrease in enrollment compared to 2018 when 3,341 students were enrolled at 15 sites and a 5% increase over 2017 enrollment when 2,845 students participated in GEMS.

-GEMS served students at 14 sites in 2019, as compared to 15 in 2018 (The U.S. Army Combat Capabilities Development Command - Armaments Center in Picatinny, NJ did not host a GEMS program in 2019).
-GEMS continued to reach students from populations historically underrepresented and underserved in STEM, and for most program outcomes measured, there was no difference between students who met the AEOP definition GEMS continued to engage students from populations historically underserved or underrepresented in STEM, although there has been a slight downward trend in participation of Black or African American students with 23% of students identifying themselves as Black or African American in 2019 as compared to 2018 (24%) and 2017 (26%).
-The proportion of students identifying themselves as Hispanic or Latino/a remained at 2018 levels (9% in both 2019 and 2018), a slight increase as compared to 2017 (7%).
-As in 2018 and 2017 nearly half of participants of U2 and non-U2 participants.
+The U.S. Army Combat Capabilities Development Command - Armaments Center in Picatinny, NJ did not host a GEMS program in 2019, which may account for some of the decrease in enrollment.

+GEMS continued to reach students from populations historically underrepresented and underserved in STEM, and for most program outcomes measured, there was no difference between students who met the AEOP definition of U2 and non-U2 participants.